input-output-hk/plutus-pioneer-program/docs/index.rst

 The source code for the lectures can be found `here <https://github.com/input-output-hk/plutus-pioneer-program/tree/main/code>`_.

 These notes can be downloaded in PDF or ePub formats using the links at the bottom left of the page.
-Both formats are auto-generated and probably look ok, but I've not yet spent any time making adjustments to work on any issues with their presentation.

 To stay up-to-date with changes to these notes, you can follow me on Twitter @PoolChess.
 They are currently being updated for the second iteration of the program.